M-Mortaz/interview-projects/README.md

 money or property for the primary transacting parties, with the disbursement dependent on conditions agreed to by the transacting parties.

+## What is this repo for?
+This is an interview task for a company called Toman, the task says to create a simple endpoint with Django to submit the products with the following fields:
+1. title
+2. description
+3. files

 ## Stack Description
 This app wrote with the Django framework which is integrated/used with:
 1. DRF